smartystreets/goconvey/README.md

 func TestSpec(t *testing.T) {
 	var x int

-	Convey("Given some integer with a starting value", t, func() {
+	// Only pass t into the top-level Convey Convey("Given some integer with a starting value", t, func() {
 		x = 1